By reading this article, you will learn the process of Low frequency SAR testing.

-SAR, Specific Absorption Rate, testing is done for the radio transmitting devices that operate above 4MHz frequency and are used closer than 20 cm to the human head or body.
+SAR, Specific Absorption Rate, testing is done for radio transmitting devices that operate above 4MHz frequency and are used closer than 20 cm to the human head or body.
 SAR is a measure that explains how much radio frequency energy is absorbed by the user’s or bystander’s body or head.
-At Verkotan we are able to test SAR for radio transmitters transmitting from 13MHz to 6GHz.
-This covers consumer, medical, healthcare and military products.
+Verkotan has the capability to test SAR for radio transmitters transmitting from 13MHz to 6GHz.
+This covers consumer, medical, healthcare, and military products.

 What is Low Frequency SAR testing?

 Many consumer products, such as mobile phones, work in radio frequencies above 700MHz.
 However, there is also a growing range of products working at low radio frequencies between 13MHz and 700MHz.
 The advantages of using these frequencies are wide coverage, improved voice, data and video services with broadband.
 From the SAR testing point of view, the low frequency SAR testing has its own demands.
 It needs special verification antennas, special simulation liquids and phantoms.
 Verkotan has the capability to do accredited SAR testing also for radio frequencies from 13MHz to 700MHz.